CS-5/eventflare/packages/api/README.md

 ## Handlers

 All handlers work based on a best-effort model.
 Therefore if an enviornment variable is not defined, a required object is missing, or there is an error upstream - the handler will quietly fail.
-This response, however, could easily be modified to return an error to the frontend, should that functionality be desired.

 ### Workers KV

 Log RSVP respones in Workers KV.
-May eventually create an "admin" UI to view responses in the future
+May eventually create an "admin" UI to view responses in the future.
+After a response is recieved, the RSVP ID is returned to the console of the frontend.
+This can then be used to view the contents of an RSVP at the `/api/rsvp/:id` endpoint.

 ### Email